What is DBFS?

-What is the Databricks File System (DBFS)?
+What is the Databricks File System?

 Note

 Mounting object storage to DBFS allows you to access objects in object storage as if they were on the local file system.
-Mounts store Hadoop configurations necessary for accessing storage, so you do not need to specify these settings in code or during cluster configuration.
+Mounts store Hadoop configurations necessary for accessing storage.
+For more information, see Mounting cloud object storage on Azure Databricks.